jm530ob/jm530ob/README.md

 ###

-<p align="left">✨ I like software development  <br>📚 I am currently learning Rust trying to get better at systems programming and low-level development. <br>🎯 To achieve this, I am developing a range of CLI applications and engaging in other personal projects.
+<p align="left">✨ I like software development  <br>🦀 I am currently learning Rust <br>🎯 Developing a range of CLI applications and engaging in other personal projects.

 ###